jamescherti/easysession.el/README.md

   ;; Nil: session is not loaded automatically; the user can load it manually.
   (setq easysession-setup-load-session t)

+  ;; Priority depth used when `easysession-setup' adds `easysession' hooks.
+  ;; 102 ensures that the session is loaded after all other packages.
+  (setq easysession-setup-add-hook-depth 102)

   ;; The `easysession-setup' function adds hooks:
   ;; - To automatically load the session during `emacs-startup-hook'.
   ;; - To automatically save the session at regular intervals, and when Emacs